BenjaminLimb/web-test-framework/README.md

 Introduction to using web-test-framework
 =================
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.syftkog/web-test-framework/badge.svg?style=plastic)](https://maven-badges.herokuapp.com/maven-central/org.syftkog/web-test-framework)
+* The maven central dependency is out of date since I am not longer actively maintaining the framework.

 This project is a framework for building Java Maven TestNG Selenium UI Tests that makes it easy to get started and provides robust functionality to help you write powerful automated web UI tests without a lot of code.